It is a biological membrane that separates the interior of all cells from the external environment.

-The cytoskeleton lies below the cell membrane in the cytoplasm and provides a scaffold for the anchoring of membrane proteins, as well as to form organelles that extend from the cell.
+The cytoskeleton lies below the cell membrane in the cytoplasm and provides a scaffold for the anchoring of membrane proteins and forming organelles that extend from the cell.

-The cytoskeleton can form appendage-like organelles, such as cilia, which are microtubule-based extensions covered by the cell membrane, and filopodia, which are actin-based extensions.
+The cytoskeleton can form appendage-like organelles, such as cilia, which are microtubule-based extensions covered by the cell membrane, and filopodia, actin-based extensions.

-These extensions are wrapped in a membrane and project from the cell surface to detect the external environment and / or make contact with the substrate or other cells.
+These extensions are wrapped in a membrane and project from the cell surface to detect the external environment and contact the substrate or other cells.

-The origin, structure and function of each organelle leads to great variation in cell composition due to the individual uniqueness associated with each organelle .
+Each organelle’s origin, structure, and function lead to significant variation in cell composition due to the individual uniqueness associated with each organelle.

 - Mitochondria and chloroplasts are considered to have evolved from bacteria, known as the endosymbiotic theory.